Driver left shaken after ice smashes through car windshield on I-95

-AMESBURY, Mass.
-(WHDH) – A driver was left shaken up after a sheet of ice flew off of a truck on Interstate 95 in Amesbury, Wednesday morning.
+AMESBURY, MA (WHDH) - A driver was left shaken up after a sheet of ice flew off of a truck on Interstate 95 in Amesbury Wednesday morning.

 The shattered glass of a windshield littered the driver seat of Stephen Sherwin’s car.
 The windshield was broken by a chunk of flying ice that slammed into Sherwin’s car.